atiitm/Alma-assignment/README.md

 By default, the application will be accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ## API Endpoints

-- **GET /**
-  Returns a welcome message with usage instructions.

-- **POST /assess**
-  Accepts a PDF file upload.
-Returns a JSON object with criteria matches and an overall rating.
-  **Note:** Only PDF files are accepted.

 ## Using Swagger UI for POST Requests
 You can use Swagger UI to interact with the API without writing any code: